 Shine a light on America’s workforce development agencies

 Throughout America, many public and private organizations help people obtain meaningful employment by providing technical and life skills training.
 Their clients frequently have significant barriers to employment, including criminal histories, physical or intellectual disabilities, and a lack of marketable skills.
 These workforce development agencies provide an opportunity to break the cycle of low-paying jobs and welfare reliance.
 It’s important to spread the word about these organizations so people know where to go for help.
 America's Job Honor Awards illuminates the path out of poverty by sharing success stories.

 Shine a light on companies willing to hire disadvantaged candidates

 In their effort to hire top talent, hiring managers must also focus on risk management and turnover reduction.
-Risk is reduced by disqualifying applicants with "red flags" like a criminal background or an imperfect work history.
-While this approach is admittedly effective (after all, the best predictor of future behavior is past behavior), it overlooks the small percentage of candidates whose lives are on a new trajectory.
+Risk is reduced by disqualifying applicants with "red flags" including criminal backgrounds and imperfect work histories.
+While this approach is admittedly effective (after all, the best predictor of future behavior is past behavior), it overlooks the "red flag candidates" whose lives are on a new trajectory.
 Through some significant life change or intervention — perhaps by completing skills training or overcoming life-controlling addiction — these people are on a new path and their history is no longer a reliable predictor of their future.
 Such individuals desperately need an employer willing to give them a chance.
 Employers who hire these candidates demonstrate compassion and wisdom.
 In short, they are good corporate citizens and their behavior should be honored and encouraged.
 Other companies may follow their example.

 Shine a light on local “job heroes”